pyxem/pyxem-website/docs/index.rst

 The following packages are developed by the pyXem team:

-- `texpy <http://pyxem.github.io/pyxem/texpy>`__- for quaternion, rotation, and orientation handling in Python.
+- `orix <http://pyxem.github.io/pyxem/orix>`__- for quaternion, rotation, and orientation handling in Python.

 These packages are central to the scientific functionality of pyXem: